ismailmmd/caat/CONTRIBUTING.md

 # Contributing to CAAT

 Thank you for your interest in contributing to CAAT!
 This guide will help you understand the project structure and how to add new parsers.
+CAAT is written in TypeScript for better type safety and developer experience.

 ## Project Structure

 ```
 caat/
+├── src/                # TypeScript source code
-├── cli.js              # Main CLI entry point
+│   ├── cli.ts          # Main CLI entry point
-├── parsers/            # Parser modules directory
+│   └── parsers/        # Parser modules directory
+│       ├── base.ts     # ParserInterface definition
-│   ├── index.js        # Parser factory and registry
+│       ├── index.ts    # Parser factory and registry
-│   └── md.js          # Markdown parser implementation
+│       └── md.ts       # Markdown parser implementation
+├── build/              # Compiled JavaScript output (generated)
+│   ├── cli.js          # Compiled CLI
+│   └── parsers/        # Compiled parser modules
+├── tsconfig.json       # TypeScript configuration
 ├── package.json        # Package configuration
 └── README.md           # Project documentation
 ```

 ## Architecture Overview

 CAAT uses a modular parser system that allows for easy extension:

-- **cli.js**: Main entry point that handles file input and delegates to appropriate parsers
+- **cli.ts**: Main entry point that handles file input and delegates to appropriate parsers
+- **ParserInterface**: TypeScript interface defining the contract for all parsers
-- **ParserFactory**: Registry system for managing different file format parsers
+- **ParserFactory**: Registry system for managing different parser instances
-- **Parser modules**: Individual parsers for specific file formats (e.g., Markdown, JSON, etc.)
+- **Parser implementations**: Individual parsers for specific file formats (e.g., Markdown, JSON, etc.)

 ## Adding a New Parser